Azure/acs-engine/docs/kubernetes/windows.md

 ### Create an acs-engine apimodel

-Multiple samples are available at https://github.com/Azure/acs-engine/tree/master/examples/windows.
-This guide will use the [windows/kubernetes.json](https://raw.githubusercontent.com/Azure/acs-engine/master/examples/windows/kubernetes.json) sample to deploy 1 Linux VM to run Kubernetes services, and 2 Windows nodes to run your Windows containers.
+Multiple samples are available in this repo under [examples/windows](../../examples/windows/).
+This guide will use the [windows/kubernetes.json](../../examples/windows/kubernetes.json) sample to deploy 1 Linux VM to run Kubernetes services, and 2 Windows nodes to run your Windows containers.

 After downloading that file, you will need to